Lucien-Piat/RNA-Seq-Fusarium/README.md

 # Genomics Data Preprocessing and Alignment Pipeline

-This pipeline performs quality checks, trimming of reads, indexing of reference genomes, and alignment of reads using BWA-MEM2.
-The pipeline is controlled by a JSON configuration file, making it flexible and adaptable to various datasets and analysis requirements.
+This repository contains a set of scripts and configurations to run an RNA-Seq analysis pipeline.
+The pipeline processes RNA-Seq data through various stages, including quality control, trimming, alignment, feature counting, and differential expression analysis.
+Each step is configured using a JSON configuration file.

 ## Getting Started